christgau/wsdd/README.md

 possibly dedicated, user for the service.

-The `etc` directory of the repo contains sample configuration files for different init(1) systems, namely FreeBSD's rc.d, Gentoo's openrc, and systemd which is used in most contemporary Linux distros.
-Those files may be used as templates for their actual usage.
+The `etc` directory of the repo contains sample configuration files for different init(1) systems, e.g. FreeBSD's rc.d, Gentoo's openrc, and systemd which is used in most contemporary Linux distros.
+Those files may be used as templates.
 They are likely to require adjustments to the actual distribution/installation where they are to be used.

 # Usage